What will the apprentice be doing?

 Working alongside FMB Technicians and Engineers, the apprentice will train in the skills required for the assembly and test of components, sub-assemblies and final product to agreed specifications, quality and time/cost objectives.

-- Level 2 Functional Skills (if not exempt)
+- Level 2 Functional Skills - English (if required)

 - End Point Assessment